Head Coach Sharon Baldwin-Tener embarks on her sixth season at Georgia State after signing a new three-year contract in 2015-16.

 Two players earned CAA Rookie-of-the-Week honors in 2011-12 and Cody Paulk was a CoSIDA Academic All-District and All-CAA academic honoree.

-In 2010-11, her first season at GSU, the Panthers continued to improve as the season went along, showcased by a win against a team in the CAA Championship that had beaten them by 24 points earlier in the year.
+In 2010-11, her first season at GSU, the Panthers continued to improve as the season went along, showcased by a win in the CAA Championship vs. a team that had beaten GSU by 24 points earlier in the year.

-GSU had its first three-game win streak in its short CAA history during a stretch in February, while also defeating two CAA teams which had been ranked in the Mid-Major Top 25 poll.
+GSU defeated two CAA teams which had been ranked in the Mid-Major Top 25 poll.

 In eight years, she turned around the East Carolina women’s basketball program, winning 126 games, while earning postseason bids to the NCAA and WNIT tournaments.
 The Lady Pirates won the C-USA Tournament in 2007.

-Her return to Atlanta was a homecoming as she played her prep ball in Smyrna and her college ball at both Kennesaw State and the University of Georgia.
-She was an assistant coach at Georgia and a head coach at Life University in Marietta to start her career.
+Her return to Atlanta was a homecoming as she played her prep ball in Smyrna and her college ball at both Kennesaw State and Georgia.
+She was an assistant coach at Georgia and a head coach at Life in Marietta to start her career.

 What Baldwin-Tener did after accepting the ECU position was clear not only in the community, but also around the country.
 The squad’s RPI rating improved nearly 150 spots and attendance quadrupled.
 In 2009-10, her team finished No. 83 among the 345 Division I colleges in the RPI ranking system used by the NCAA.